Administration Panel

 Internal transaction for a partner who wants to debit user balance as a fee.

-Antaca automatically credits company balance with the funds debited from end user balance.
+Antaca automatically credits Company balance with the funds debited from end user balance.

 Funding